Ecological doubts, pipeline shortage, undercut Brazil Natgas bid

-Brazil's state-run oil company, Petroleo Brasileiro SA, also known as Petrobras, dominated bidding at the sale by taking stakes in 49 of the 72 blocks sold and agreeing to pay 73 percent of the 165.2 million reais ($71 million) that the government will get in up-front signing bonuses.
+Brazil's state-run oil company, Petroleo Brasileiro SA, also known as Petrobras (PETR4.SA), dominated bidding at the sale by taking stakes in 49 of the 72 blocks sold and agreeing to pay 73 percent of the 165.2 million reais (43.4 million pounds) that the government will get in up-front signing bonuses.

 Of the other 11 companies that bought blocks, the biggest winners were Panama's Trayectoria Oil & Gas, which bought stakes in 10 blocks, all of them as operator, and Brazil's Cowan Petróleo e Gas SA which bought stakes in 10 blocks, two of them as operator, the rest as a financial partner.

 Of the 21 companies signed up to bid, only 12 made offers.
-The only major foreign company to bid and win a stake in a block was France's GDF Suez SA.
+The only major foreign company to bid and win a stake in a block was France's GDF Suez SA GSZ.PA.

 The sale was Brazil's 12th under a concession-sale system since Petrobras lost its legal exploration and production monopoly in 1997.
 It was also the first focused exclusively on on-shore areas that show more promise for natural gas than oil.